ding-09/photosnap/README.md

 # Photosnap
-A marketing site for the photo-sharing app, Photosnap
+A marketing website for the Photosnap app.